 Appreciate foods’ value in your good health.

-Eat fun food when you crave it as long as it doesn’t make you physically uncomfortable afterward (like eating a donut for breakfast).
+Eat fun food when you crave it as long as it doesn’t make you physically uncomfortable afterward.

 Incorporate variety into your food choices.
 Individual foods offer unique nutrients that our bodies need.
 We have to eat a variety of foods to nourish our bodies with all of the nutrients we need.